vinsonyip/Game-app-for-pick-and-place-3D-printed-robotic-arm/README.md

 2. Find the keyword "url" and change it by using your IP, you can check your IP address by input "ipconfig" in command prompt
 3. Find the keyword "path_standardChessboard" and assign the image path of standard chessboard
 4. Run your server

+# Make an robotic arm
+Please go to https://www.thingiverse.com/thing:1718984 for fetching the 3D model of the robotic arm [1] Use 3D printer can easily construct all the necessary components

+[1] F Tobler (2016) robotic arm design [Online].
+Available: https://www.thingiverse.com/thing:1718984.
+[2021, January 2].